 The Elements of Eloquence: Secrets of the Perfect Turn of Phrase, Chapter 8 - Mark Forsyth

-Adjectives in English have to be in this order: opinion - size - age - shape - color - origin - material - purpose Noun.
+Adjectives in English have to be in this order: opinion - size - age - shape - colour - origin - material - purpose Noun.
 So you can have a lovely little old rectangular green French silver whittling knife.
 But if you mess with that word order in the slightest you'll sound like a maniac.
 It's an odd thing that every English speaker uses that list, but almost none of us could write it out.
-And as size comes before color, green great dragons can't exist.
+And as size comes before colour, green great dragons can't exist.

 S'exercer sur cette citation